Scripted.com Review: How Well Does It Work For Businesses?

 Perhaps the biggest catch to the whole platform is the membership fee, to be honest.
 It's entirely possible to pay for the platform and fail to really use it.
 There's nothing you can do about it if that happens.
 Scripted won't refund you for the month you didn't use their site, and they auto-renew your membership so you have to remember to cancel if you aren't using it.
 Plus, they charge annually, and they have early cancellation fees.
 All in all, it's surprisingly easy to waste a lot of money with Scripted, which I'm sure they're happy about.

-There are also a lot of reviews like this one out there, about the quality of the content Scripted delivers.
-This post is pretty old, but some of the criticisms remain valid.
+There are also a lot of reviews out there about the quality of the content Scripted delivers.
+Some of the posts are pretty old, but many of the criticisms remain valid today.
 I suppose when I say the quality of a post from Scripted is "pretty good" it just shows the depths of bad content I've seen on sites like Textbroker.

 Scripted Review